komalkamble3011-dev/Dashboard-Development/README.md

 DESCRIPTION: This project is a Power BI Sales Dashboard created to analyze sales performance using interactive visualizations.
 The dashboard provides insights into sales, profit, orders, quantity sold, regional performance, and product category analysis.

-Tools Used
+Tools Used:
-Power BI
-Microsoft Excel
+Power BI, Microsoft Excel

-Key Features
+Key Features:
 Total Sales, Profit, Orders, and Quantity KPIs
 Sales analysis by product and category
 Region-wise sales distribution
 Monthly sales and profit trends
 State-wise profit visualization using maps
-Interactive filters for category, region, and date Insights
+Interactive filters for category, region, and date

+Insights:
 Electronics generated the highest profit.
 East region contributed the most sales.
 Pens and mobiles were top-selling products.
 Sales trends declined after March 2024.

-Conclusion
+Conclusion:
 This dashboard helps businesses track performance, identify trends, and make data-driven decisions using visual analytics.

 # Screenshots